graph-algorithms/edge-addition-planarity-suite/README.md

 1. configure
 2. make

-At this point, the planarity executable can be run from the distribution directory.
-On Linux, the planarity program can be installed by entering _sudo make install_ on the command-line.
+At this point, the planarity executable can be run from within the distribution directory.
+For example, on Windows, go to the ".libs" subdirectory containing the planarity executuable and the libplanarity DLL and run _planarity -test ../c/samples_ on the command-line.

+On Linux, the planarity program can also be installed by entering _sudo make install_ on the command-line.
 Note that the _libplanarity_ shared object and symlinks will be installed to _/usr/local/lib_ so it will be necessary to set LD_LIBRARY_PATH accordingly.
 For one session, this can be done with _export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib_ .
 To make it more permanent, you could use:
 1. Create a new file " _/etc/ld.so.conf.d/planarity.conf_ " containing " _/usr/local/lib_ " (without the quotes)
 2. sudo ldconfig